This website uses cookies to ensure you get the best experience on our website Got it!

 See also

-• Section 8 requires one of 17 grounds to evict (not to be confused with Section 21 (aka) Accelerated Notice to Quit (as it is quicker) requiring no grounds to evict.
+• Section 8 notices requires at least one of 17 grounds to evict (not to be confused with Section 21 (aka) Accelerated Notice to Quit (as it is quicker) requiring no grounds to evict.
 Get it wrong and the judge will throw it out.
 Eviction will require the legal process to start all over again and can take months.

 • (A Section 21 Notice uses Form 6A and will lapse (expire) 6 months after served on a tenant).